hasibzunair/adversarial-lesions-app-demo/README.md

 #### :red_circle: NOT FOR MEDICAL USE
 # Web app demo for Melanoma Detection

-Code for the networks is at https://github.com/hasibzunair/adversarial-lesions Web app: TODO.
+Code for the networks is at https://github.com/hasibzunair/adversarial-lesions \n Web app: TODO.

-### Local dev
+### Local development

 ```
 streamlit run app/app.py